Anglo makes Botswana key to finalising De Beers sale - Miningmx

 ANGLO American CEO Duncan Wanblad said on Thursday Botswana’s government would be brought into negotiations with one or two short-listed bidders for De Beers as the miner sought to conclude the sale if its 85%-owned diamond business.

-“This isn’t going to be the classical first round, second round sale process that you would ordinarily receive for businesses of this type,” said Wanblad at the FT Mining Summit.
+“This isn’t going to be the classical first round, second round sale process that you would ordinarily receive for businesses of this type,” said Wanblad FT Metals and Mining Summit.

 “What we are planning to do is now move into the second round with one or two of the potential selected buyers that came through the first round with us and work with the Government of Botswana in finalising an agreement that works not only for the potential buyers, but also for Botswana,” Wanblad said.